 I had the maximum 25 library items on loan for most of the second half of the year.
 With 21 still to return, including the Passions of the Renaissance anthology and the Cambridge History of Early Modern English Literature, it was quite a burden to carry up the valley.

 At Edinburgh’s library, books are to be returned on a single window shelf during open hours.
 There was amusement as the pile almost boarded up the window single-handedly.

 There was also a £7.00 fine for my sins, which was declared to the librarian as ‘my last task’.
 (Reminiscent of Knightmare’s final episode, fittingly enough, as the library presently resembles a dungeon.)

 It was a strange day; there was no sense of belonging in Edinburgh after all.
 It was quite a shock to see the place awash with students, many new, after the summer of relative tranquility.

-The library has been the only place of belonging there this year, and it is not a building for inspiration.
-The main intention was to say farewell to the two tutors who helped me so much this year, but unfortunately, with the arrival of masses, all lecturers fled for their lives.
+The library has been the only place of belonging this year, and it is not an inspiring building.
+The main hope was to say farewell to the two tutors who helped me this year, but all lecturers had fled for their lives.

-So, farewell to Edinburgh, (along the customary mile of George Square, Bristo Square, King George IV Bridge, past The National Library, down the (Good) News Steps and across the bypass into the Station).
+So, farewell to Edinburgh (and the customary mile of George Square, Bristo Square, King George IV Bridge, past The National Library, down the (Good) News Steps and across the bypass into the Station).